Mortality and Cancer Risks, Which Drugs to Avoid & Better Alternatives

 5.3 times as often.
 Even those patients who took fewer than 18 pills per year

 The illustrations above show the hazard ratios for mortality (above) and cancer incidence (below) for the control non-users of hypnotics (doses/year = NONE, in green) and for three groups of users of hypnotics with increasing numbers of doses/year prescribed.
-Hazard ratios above 1.0 are estimates of how many times the mortality or cancer incidence of hypnotics users exceeded that of controls.
+Hazard ratios above 1.0 are estimates of how many times the mortality rates or cancer incidence of sleeping-pill users exceeded that of controls.
 The heavy black bars show the statistical 95% confidence limits of the hazard estimates, that is, statistically the hazard ratio of the sample is 95% likely to be within the bars above and below the vertical black lines.
 However, unknown biases in the samples could produce true risks outside the confidence limits.

 Patients who took sleeping pills died 4.6 times more often (on average) than patients who avoided sleeping pills.